reglue4php/contracts4jsonapi/README.md

-# contracts4jsonapi
-PHP - JSON API abstraction.
+# PHP - JSON API abstraction.
+This repository contains only interfaces.

+An implementation can be found at *[db4php](https://github.com/reglue4php/jsonapi)*